Dorothy Kingsley: MGM

 It was while she was with the Bergen radio show that Kingsley started submitting scripts to studios.
 Arthur Freed at MGM thought she had promise and wanted to put her under contract at double what Bergen was paying.
-Bergen was notorious for underpaying his talent and when he found out she was dismissed.
+Bergen was notorious for underpaying his talent, and when he found out, she was dismissed.
 Her first assignment was a production rewrite on Girl Crazy, a Mickey Rooney/Judy Garland musical.
 The current writer was otherwise occupied, so Freed asked her to go down to the set and just do a little work.
 Kingsley soon developed the ability to fix an ailing script during production, and while she was working on Girl Crazy, producer Jack Cummings was having a lot of trouble with Bathing Beauty and asked her to fix that as well.
-Many people had already worked on the ailing script whose musical numbers had been shot and had no story.
-It was the first picture for Esther Williams and became a big hit.
+Many people had already worked on the weak script whose musical numbers had been shot but had no story.
+It was the first picture for Esther Williams as a lead and became a big hit.

 Kingsley often worked without credit; and though hers was usually a co-credit, she normally worked alone, before or after the other screenwriters had finished up.
 Kingsley wrote many of the great MGM musicals such as Kiss Me Kate, as well as a number of scripts for Debbie Reynolds and three quarters of all the Esther Williams pictures.
 The grand spectacle pictures were very popular during the war years, when people desperately wanted escapist entertainment.
-In 1948, Kingsley and fellow screenwriter Dorothy Cooper wrote A Date with Judy (film), which was a pivotal film for Elizabeth Taylor, who, after playing frail juvenile roles, was given the part of a manipulative modern flirt who saw a school campus as merely husband-hunting grounds.
+In 1948 Kingsley and fellow screenwriter Dorothy Cooper wrote A Date with Judy, which was a pivotal film for Elizabeth Taylor who, after playing frail juvenile roles, was given the part of a manipulative modern flirt who saw a school campus as merely husband-hunting grounds.

 Kingsley, a devout Catholic, wrote the baseball picture Angels in the Outfield, President Eisenhower's favorite picture, which featured the Pittsburgh Pirates.
 He ran it so many times that the staff said, “Please, Mr. President, not again."